ColTheDeveloper/task-management-api/README.md

     EMAIL_PASS=your_email_password
     ```

-    For the email to send, EMAIL_PASS is not a normal password, it's an application specific password.
-EMAIL_USER can only be a gmail
+    For sending mails, `EMAIL_PASS` should be an application-specific password, not a regular password.
+Note that `EMAIL_USER` must be a Gmail address.

 3. Build and start the Docker containers:
     ```sh